 With Poland already eliminated, the US needed only a tie in their match against Poland at Taejon World Cup Stadium on June 14 advance to the second round.
 Poland, however, had other ideas.
 Three minutes into the match Emmanuel Olisadebe made it 1–0 for Poland when he poked home a deflection from a corner kick.
 After five minutes of play Poland was up 2–0 thanks to a goal from Pawel Kryszalowicz.
 In between those two goals, a goal by Donovan was called back.
 Marcin Zewlakow made it 3—0 in the 66th minute.
 In the 83rd minute Donovan scored what amounted to a consolation goal.
 From only needing a tie to advance it now seemed that the US was finished, for surely Portugal, who had shellacked Poland 4–0 four days earlier, would beat South Korea.

 But, 115 miles away, at Incheon Munhak Stadium, the improbable had happened.
-In the 70th minute, Park Ji-sung scored against a Portugal side that was down to nine men, thanks to two red cards, to give South Korea seven points and a first place finish in the group.
+In the 70th minute, Park Ji-sung scored against a Portugal side that, after two red cards, was down to nine men, to give South Korea seven points and a first place finish in the group.
 The US finished in second place with four points.
 Portugal and Poland, each with three points, were going home.
-(You can view a YouTube clip of the match below.)

 The Round of 16